BlauGroup/RNMC/LGMC_exp.md

 ## LGMC (static) - <span style="color: #0066CC"> CO Oxidation on Cu </span>
 This example simulates electrocatalytic CO oxidation on Cu.
 We employ a static lattice with 50 sites in each of the x and y dimensions and 2 sites in the z dimension to represent a Cu surface as the catalysis.

 All initial sites are empty.
-The initial state of the solution in contact with this surface consists of 2,500 CO molecules and 15,000 H_2O molecules.
+The initial state of the solution in contact with this surface consists of 2,500 CO molecules and 15,000 H<sub>2O molecules.
 The reduction and oxidation rates use an electron free energy of -0.5 eV.
 The system is modeled at 300K.
+Butler-Volmer electron transfer theory is used through the simulation.

 The allowed reactions and associated rates are as follows: